MangoTools/sean/README.md

 sean
 ====

-:exclamation: This project is on early stage.
-It is still not functional.
-Please come back in a week!

-SEAN is an opinionated fullstack javascript framework based on SQL (sequelize Express Angular and Node).
+SEAN is an full-stack javascript open-source framework based on SQL (Sequelize Express Angular and Node).
+It provides everything needed  to build applications with [Sequilize](http://www.sequelize.org/), [Node.js](http://www.nodejs.org/), [Express](http://expressjs.com/), and [AngularJS](http://angularjs.org/).
 This project  found it's root on [MEANJS](http://meanjs.org) project.

-This is a great tool that we love to use, but as we need a relational database for some of our projects, we decided to make our own fork using Sequelize instead of mongo-db.
+This is a great tool that we love to use, but as we need a relational database for some of our projects, we decided to make our own fork using Sequelize and Postgres instead of Mongo db.

-MEAN.JS is a full-stack JavaScript open-source solution, which provides a solid starting point for [MongoDB](http://www.mongodb.org/), [Node.js](http://www.nodejs.org/), [Express](http://expressjs.com/), and [AngularJS](http://angularjs.org/) based applications.
  The idea is to solve the common issues with connecting those frameworks, build a robust framework to support daily development needs, and help developers use better practices while working with popular JavaScript components.

+But That's not all SEAN natively implement web-token authentication and ACL based authorization both on Front and Backend as well as [Socket.io](http://socket.io/).
+Winston logger is as well implemented to kepp track with what is going on in your app.
+Simply use the logger class from anywhere in your app to get nice formatted output. you can redirect your logs in files for production too.

 ## Before You Begin
-Before you begin we recommend you read about the basic building blocks that assemble a MEAN.JS application:
+Before you begin we recommend you read about the basic building blocks that assemble a SEAN application:
-* MongoDB - Go through [MongoDB Official Website](http://mongodb.org/) and proceed to their [Official Manual](http://docs.mongodb.org/manual/), which should help you understand NoSQL and MongoDB better.
+* Sequelize - Go through [Sequilize Official Website](http://sequelize.org/) and looking at their API documentation.
 * Express - The best way to understand express is through its [Official Website](http://expressjs.com/), particularly [The Express Guide](http://expressjs.com/guide.html); you can also go through this [StackOverflow Thread](http://stackoverflow.com/questions/8144214/learning-express-for-node-js) for more resources.
 * AngularJS - Angular's [Official Website](http://angularjs.org/) is a great starting point.
 You can also use [Thinkster Popular Guide](http://www.thinkster.io/), and the [Egghead Videos](https://egghead.io/).
 * Node.js - Start by going through [Node.js Official Website](http://nodejs.org/) and this [StackOverflow Thread](http://stackoverflow.com/questions/2353818/how-do-i-get-started-with-node-js), which should get you going with the Node.js platform in no time.